Written by the Outwitly Team

 Ellen Lupton is a writer, curator, educator, and designer.
 Last summer, Ellen concluded her 30-year tenure as the senior curator of contemporary design at Cooper Hewitt, Smithsonian Design Museum.
 That said, Ellen’s schedule is still jam-packed.
 She’s working on an expanded third edition of her book, Thinking with Type, and will continue teaching at the Maryland Institute College of Art in Baltimore.
 According to her interview with ARCHITECT, she’s “looking forward to doing more writing, lectures, and workshops.”

-Her CV is an extraordinary feat – check it out here and prepare to be majorly impressed.
+Ellen’s CV is an extraordinary roster — check it out, and prepare to be majorly impressed.
 Of the many works she has authored and co-authored about design practice, these are some of our favourites:

-Ellen recently co-authored Extra Bold: A Feminist, Inclusive, Anti-racist, Nonbinary Field Guide for Graphic Designers with other notable inspirations: Farah Kafei, Jennifer Tobias, Valentina Vergara, Josh A. Halstead, Kaleena Sales, and Leslie Xia who together created “the inclusive, practical, and informative career handbook that we’ve all been waiting for.”
-We love that it’s full of ideas and stories that are often left out of the design canon and we highly recommend it to all designers!
+She recently co-authored Extra Bold: A Feminist, Inclusive, Anti-racist, Nonbinary Field Guide for Graphic Designers with other notable inspirations, Farah Kafei, Jennifer Tobias, Valentina Vergara, Josh A. Halstead, Kaleena Sales, and Leslie Xia, who together created “the inclusive, practical, and informative career handbook that we’ve all been waiting for.”
+We love that it’s full of ideas and stories that are often left out of the design canon.
+We highly recommend it to all designers!

 Angelica Ross